jbratcher/court-designer/README.md

 # Court Designer

 A layout tool for basketball courts built with React.
+Created for hobbists and professionals alike.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Features

-* border size and color
+* Border size and color
-* main game line color
-* lane markings
-* basketball goal
-* center circle fill color
+* Main gameline color
+* Paint and stain center circle, 3-point area, key, and lane
-* volleyball court lines
+* Show/hide main volleyball court
-* volleyball courl line color
+* Main volleyball court line color
-* toggle show of main volleyball court
-* lane, key and 3 point paint options

 ### Todo

+* refactor menu ui for ease of use, minimize unused space
+* refactor components for more managability
-* lane, key and 3 point stain options
+* border stain
+* stained and natural border lettering
 * "sockets" at center circle, side courts, and keys for image placement and rotation
 * scale 3 point area by increasing rounding
 * side court coach and check in boxes